Carte Réduite de l’Océan Septentrional compris entre l’Asie et l’Amérique suivant les découvertes qui ont été faites par les Russes

 Condition: Good condition with some foxing.

-This valuable rare map in our understanding of the discoveries of the American Northwest and the Northeast of Asia was published in Hydrographie Française, a two volume sea atlas of great cartographic value, in 1766 by the french Dépôt de la Marine.
-This map is the rare first state and is historically important as it gives a valuable depiction of the North Pacific Ocean prior to the voyages of Captain James Cook.
+A rare map that helps in our understanding of the discoveries of the American Northwest and the Northeast of Asia that was published in Hydrographie Française, a two volume sea atlas of great cartographic value, in 1766 by the french Dépôt de la Marine.
+This map is the rare first state and is historically important because it gives a valuable depiction of the North Pacific Ocean prior to the voyages of Captain James Cook.

 Bellin’s map uses information garnered from the voyages in 1728-43 by the Russians Bering and Chirikov.
 These voyages helped delineate the coast of Siberia and some of the Aleutian Islands between the peninsulas of Alaska and Kamchatka.
 The coast of Asia also shows the limited information available to cartographers at the time.
 For example, the Japanese archipelago is missing the island of Hokkaido and an imaginary bulge is drawn on the north coast of the Chuckchi Peninsula.